benfixit/catholic_hymnbook/content/the-heavens-proclaim-the-glory-of-god.md

 ---
 id: 375
-title: The Heavens Proclaim the Glory of God
+title: The Heavens Proclaim the Glory of God (Psalm 19)
 ---

 _Chorus:_